 While robotic pool vacuums don’t rely on a hose for suction or pressure, some products have power cables that can present the same problem.
 Remember to check the length of the cord to make sure it’s appropriate for your pool before investing in that specific vacuum.

 Wall-climbing capability, common in robotic pool vacuums, can be a desirable feature—but only when the vacuum is used to clean an inground pool.
-These pool vacuums may attempt to climb above ground pool walls, but the 90-degree angle is often too sharp for them to navigate, resulting in the vacuum falling off the wall.
+These pool vacuums may attempt to climb above-ground pool walls, but the 90-degree angle is often too sharp for them to navigate, resulting in the vacuum falling off the wall.

-The standard function of an above ground pool vacuum is simply to pull in dirt and debris from the bottom of the pool.
+The standard function of an above-ground pool vacuum is simply to pull in dirt and debris from the bottom of the pool.
 However, many manufacturers try to benefit the user by including additional features like a remote, a hose swivel, and a scheduling function.

 - Remotes are ideal for users who don’t necessarily want to jump in the pool or pull up the vacuum every time they need to clean the pool.
-Instead, just push a button on the remote and let the vacuum go to work.
+Instead, they can just push a button on the remote and let the vacuum go to work.

-- A scheduling function is a premium addition to robotic above ground pool vacuums.
+- A scheduling function is a premium addition to robotic above-ground pool vacuums.
 This function allows the user to set a schedule for the vacuum to regularly activate on its own to clean and maintain the pool.

-Keeping the pool clean and crystal clear is easier with the help of an above ground pool vacuum.
+Keeping the pool clean and crystal clear is easier with the help of an above-ground pool vacuum.
 But if you aren’t completely sure how and when to use the pool vacuum, then take a look at the answers below to these and more frequently asked questions.